Barcelona Day Trips

 Getting There By Train

-Again train is the best way to go, and you can get there from Barcelona Sants Station in 1 or 1.5 hours for less than 10 euros one way.
+Again train is the best way to go, and regional connections can get you there from Barcelona Sants Station in 1 or 1.5 hours for 10-15 euros one way.
+If you check Renfe.es you might also find some high speed AVE connections, which can get you there in 30 mins!

 www.tarragonaturisme.cat